Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

 Dornoch

-The next stop on our road trip was the gorgeous Dornoch Beach and the famous Dornoch Castle Hotel with their famous whisky tastings at the Whisky Bar & Grant Macnichol restaurant.
+The next stop on our road trip was the gorgeous Dornoch Beach and the famous Dornoch Castle Hotel with their famous whisky tastings at the Whisky Bar & Grant Macnichol restaurant – so this would be a great place to stay if you have the time.

 Dornoch Beach is also a great place for wild camping – just make sure to follow the Scottish Outdoor Access Code rules and regulations and leave no trace.

-Where to Stay in Dornoch: If you need a bit more comfort, try the Dornoch Caravan & Camping Park or the gorgeous glamping pods at Evelix Pods Dornoch.
+Where to Stay in Dornoch: If you don’t have the budget for the Dornoch Castle Hotel and don’t fancy wild camping, try the Dornoch Caravan & Camping Park or the gorgeous glamping pods at Evelix Pods Dornoch.

 Dunrobin Castle